david-the-droid/esp32-water-irrigation/README.md

 Automated water irrigation project with the ESP32.
 Aim of this project are to:
 * Be able to water plants using a series of relays and water pumps
 * Use the project to explore different implementation and testing methods
-* Gain further familarity with Github as a tool
+* Gain further familarity with GitHub as a tool
 * Expand knowledge that can be fed into further projects for better efficiency

 ## To use: